 As the economy prepares to safely reopen, the government is now beginning the second phase of its response to Covid-19 with a targeted Plan for Jobs.

-Bruntwood has partnered with The Growth Company to enable customers to access The KickStart scheme which aims to help young people aged 16-24 on Universal Credit to gain vital skills and experience that will boost their employability.
+Bruntwood has partnered with The Growth Company to support customers in applying to The KickStart scheme which aims to help young people aged 16-24 on Universal Credit to gain vital skills and experience that will boost their employability

 The Government is encouraging employers to take on placements by paying 100% of the relevant National Minimum Wage for 25 hours a week, in addition to National Insurance and pension contributions.
 If an organisation wants to offer more than the 25 hours covered by the scheme, they must pay the wages for the additional hours themselves.